Złotoryja: Coat of arms and flag

-The Coat of Arms features a black eagle of the Silesian Piast dynasty standing over three green hills, with the golden background.
+The coat of arms features a black eagle of the Silesian Piast dynasty standing over three green hills, with the golden background.
 Its heraldic blazon is "Or, an eagle displayed sable on a base three-invected vert".
 It has been used since the 15th century.

-The Flag features both of the heraldic colours of the Coat of Arms.
+The flag features both of the heraldic colours of the coat of arms.
 It consists of two stripes: golden (yellow) above green.

 History

 Middle Ages

 In the early Middle Ages the region was inhabited by the tribe of Trzebowianie, one of the Polish tribes, and in the 10th century the area was included in the emerging Polish state.

 In the late 12th century and early 13th century a small settlement of gold miners was founded on the slopes of Mount St. Nicholas (Góra św.
 Mikołaja), located at the shores of the Kaczawa river.
 The village grew rapidly and in 1211 it was documented as Aurum and vested with town rights according to Magdeburg law by the Piast duke Henry I the Bearded, the first city throughout then-fragmented Poland and plausibly the first Silesian town with German institutions and German settlers.
 Henry I financed the construction of the St. Mary's Church, which was later expanded and is now one of the town's landmarks.
 In the 13th century a Hospitaller and Franciscan monastery were founded in the town, which thus became one of the important cultural and religious centres of the region.
-During the Mongol invasion of Poland, in 1241 many of the miners took part in the Battle of Legnica, where most of them died, but the mining quickly recovered.
+During the first Mongol invasion of Poland, in 1241 many of the miners took part in the Battle of Legnica, where most of them died, but the mining quickly recovered.

 During the ongoing fragmentation of Poland into smaller duchies, in 1248 the town was attached to the newly established Duchy of Legnica and in 1290 was granted with a privilege to trade salt, one of the most expensive and valuable minerals in the Middle Ages.
 In 1329, under the rule of Duke Bolesław III the Generous, the whole Duchy of Legnica became a fief of the Kingdom of Bohemia under King John the Blind, yet it retained its local self-government.
 During the 15th century Hussite Wars the town was captured by the Hussite forces in 1427, 1428 and 1431.
 It was severely pillaged, but it quickly recovered and the local city council decided to build city walls in order to spare the city such troubles in the future.
 Much of the mediaeval fortifications is preserved until today.